US buyers only.

 ASEAN member country flags

-Climate in South East Asia
+Climate and Weather in South East Asia

 The climate of Southeast Asia is mainly tropical and this tends to mean the weather is hot and humid most of the year.
 There is a lot of rainfall during the wet, monsoon season, due to seasonal shift in winds and the effect of the tropical rain belt.
 In mountainous areas of the northern region, where higher altitudes lead to milder day temperatures, colder nights and drier landscape, generally warm or hot days are followed by some overnight cooling.
 Several factors affect temperature and prevailing weather conditions in particular places.